withanage/OMP_KNV_Plugin/README.md

 ## Technologies

-Following technologies and software are used in the development of the Metadata-Export tool: XML, ONIX, web2py, GitHub and Markdown.
+Following technologies and software are used in the development of the Metadata-Export tool: XML, ONIX, web2py and Markdown.

 ### XML